U.S. Service Academy Nominations

-Because of the limited number of nominations available to each Representative, applicants should also strongly consider applying for the service academies through Senator Marco Rubio’s and Senator Bill Nelson’s office.
-Applicants should also be aware that Vice President Mike Pence can make a limited number of nominations as well.
+Because of the limited number of nominations available to each Representative, applicants should also strongly consider applying for the service academies through Senator Marco Rubio’s and Senator Rick Scott’s offices.
+Applicants should also be aware that Vice President Kamala Harris can make a limited number of nominations as well.

 It is very important that the applicant for nomination, not their parent of guardian, complete the application and contact my district office in Jacksonville if there are any questions regarding the process.
 Best wishes as you attempt to attend one of our country’s outstanding service academies.
 And thank you for your desire to serve our great nation.

 - Application process opens.